ethereum/sourcify/services/server/README.md

 cp .env.dev .env
 ```

-You can run without filling the optional values but to connect to some RPCs you need to add API keys as env vars.
+You can run without filling the optional values in `.env` but to connect to some RPCs you need to add API keys as env vars.
 Check the `sourcify-chains-default.json` file if the chain you are interested in has an authenticated RPC or create your own `sourcify-chains.json` file.
 See [Chains Config](#chains-config) for more details.

+### 7. Set supported chains

-7. Copy the example chains config file as the main chains config file
+Copy the example chains config file as the main chains config file

 ```bash
 cp src/sourcify-chains-example.json src/sourcify-chains.json
 ```

+### 8. Build the server

-8. Build the server to generate the chains config file in `dist/sourcify-chains.json`
+Build the server to generate the chains config file in `dist/sourcify-chains.json`

 ```bash
 npm run build
 ```

-9. Start the server
+### 9. Start the server

 ```bash
 npm start
 ```

-9. Test the server
+### 10. Test the server

 ```bash
 curl http://localhost:5555/health